 If you’re an ecommerce company, an abandoned cart email will include the exact products that were abandoned and a reminder to check out.
 At this stage, you may want to answer a few FAQs about things like shipping and return policies.
 If the customer does not check out, a follow-up email containing a discount code could get them across the line.
 This is likely where the sequence will end, you don’t want to drive the subscriber away by cramming up their inbox.

 If you are a SaaS company, your abandoned cart flow may be more around answering FAQs and offering help.
 You could start by asking them why they didn’t finish checking out, and then send some helpful follow-up information to answer their questions or, if you’re a B2B SaaS with a sales team, set up a meeting to get them across the line.

 Whatever you choose, remember, the cart abandoner is almost there, but there’s something holding them back.
 Find out what that is, and you’ll have a much better chance of nudging them across the line.
-Check out our abandoned cart email blog for more examples, statistics, and best practices.

 12. Review and feedback emails

 Feedback, both positive and negative, is priceless.
 You can act on negative feedback to stop a customer from churning and fix a problem in your user experience or product offering, or use positive reviews as social proof to win more customers.

 Review and feedback emails take many different shapes, including:

 When asking for feedback, consider giving those who complete the survey (especially if it’s on the longer side) a discount or offer to thank them for their time.
 You will also want to follow up on any negative feedback directly to solve your customer’s problems and prevent them from churning.
 Keep loyal customers happy by thanking them for their feedback, offering them some exclusive merch, and encouraging them to engage with your brand on social media or on popular review sites.